By: Metal Culverts, Inc

 A landowner in Dallas County, Iowa, required access to his farmland but the existing bridge was beyond its useful life and no longer safe.
-Replacing this deteriorating bridge quickly and in the most cost effective manner were both key considerations.
+Replacing this deteriorating bridge with a corrugated steel arch was the most cost effective & quickest route.

 After talking with the Dallas County Road and Bridge Department, the landowner’s best option proved to be a 144″ diameter, 8 gage 3″x1″ corrugation galvanized riveted corrugated steel pipe.